zuozhenggh/learning-library/enterprise-manageability-library/enterprise-manager/em-monitoring-overview/em-monitoring-overview.md

     - One or more members of cluster database targets go down.
     - One or more targets with different target types on the same host go down.
-    - One or more members of Weblogic Domain target cross the metric threshold.
+    - One or more members of WebLogic Domain target cross the metric threshold.
     - One or more hosts or entire site goes down (e.g., Site wide outage).

      ![](images/emmonlab8step8.png " ")